 More recently Charles has written two novels—The Trials of Christopher Mann (Regal Crest), which takes place during the Dan White trial in 1979 San Francisco, and The Monkey Cages (Lethe 2018) a story set in 1955, during the famous Boys of Boise scandal in Idaho.
-Forthcoming from Policy Press of Bristol University, versions of two chapters of his memoir will appear in an anthology called HIV, Sex and Sexuality in Later Life.
+Two ethnographic essays about HIV long-term survivors (HIVLTS) in Kenya and India appear in the anthology HIV, Sex, and Sexuality in Later Life (Policy Press 2022).

 Charles’ latest book, Undetectable: An HIV Memoir is forthcoming from Running Wild Press.